Some people are born without a spleen or need to have it removed because of disease or injury.

 - easy bleeding

-An enlarged spleen can often be felt during a routine examination.
+Doctors can often tell if you have an enlarged spleen by feeling your abdomen.
 A blood test, CT scan or MRI scan would confirm the diagnosis.

 Surgery is only necessary if the enlarged spleen is causing serious complications or if the cause can't be found.